VisionSystemsInc/docker_recipes/README.rst

    COPY --from=tini /usr/local /usr/local
    COPY --from=gosu /usr/local /usr/local

+   # Universal patch command that all recipes could use
+   RUN for patch in /usr/local/share/just/container_build_patch/*; do "${patch}"; done

 How to use
 ==========

-When using all the defaults, the recipes can be used directly from dockerhub.
-However, when one of the recipes needs to customized via a build arg, it is often best to include this repo as a submodule in the greater project, and building from the dockerfiles.
+The recipes can be used directly from dockerhub.
+It is also possible to include this repo as a submodule in the greater project, and building directly from the dockerfiles.

 What this is not
 ================